 3. Love notes in South Africa

-To this day, women from South Africa follow the ancient Roman tradition of Lupercalia that started it all.
+Today, women from South Africa follow the ancient Roman tradition of Lupercalia that started it all.

 On Lupercalia, many South African women take a pen and paper, write the name of whoever they’re interested in, and pin it to their sleeve.
 It’s more direct than a love letter!

-This is, in fact, the origin of the saying a woman who “wears her heart on her sleeve.”
+This is, in fact, the origin of the saying, “A woman who wears her heart on her sleeve.”
 It’s common for men to find out about a secret admirer on this day.

 4. Festivals of love in Chinese culture